 “Did you say ‘biretum?’” slyly asked the Liturgiologist.

 “Tta, ttum, tum!” replied the Liturgiologist with a grin.
 “Latin, t-u-m; Eyetalian, t-t-a; English ‘cap.’
 Fortescue says, ‘Clerks in holy orders have, in choir, a biretta, a square black cap with three ridges.’
 Actually the ‘square cap’ is an appurtenance of the cassock (like the cloak or ferriola), so the practice of the elder generation of clergy in wearing it most of the day, and even on occasion, when out for a drive, has the S.R.C. to back it.”

 “But in church,” remarked the Antiquary, “it would almost seem that the biretta is put on only to be taken off!”
 “Precisely,” acceded the Liturgiologist.
 “Its practical utility as a protection to the head may be said to be obsolete.
-It remains a garment of dignity, worn ‘in accessu’ and ‘in recessu,’ in choir when the clergy sit (not worn, of course, if the Blessed Sacrament or relic of the Cross, during sermons, while haring confessions, and while the exorcisms at baptism are being said.”
+It remains a garment of dignity, worn ‘in accessu’ and ‘in recessu,’ in choir when the clergy sit (not worn, of course, if the Blessed Sacrament is exposed), in Processions without the Blessed Sacrament or a relic of the Cross, during sermons, while hearing confessions, and while the exorcisms at baptism are being said.”